-You, a new website visitor searches for their desired item via your homepage search box, and they find that the results aren’t quite what they are looking for.
-Instead of continuing their search on your site, they’ll likely end up bouncing off the page only to seek help from Google or Amazon (sites that make their name by having down-right incredible search UX).
+You, a new website visitor, search for your desired item via the homepage search box.
+But you find that the results page lacks the relevant results you’re looking for.
+Instead of continuing your search on that site, you’d likely bounce off the page only to seek help from Google or Amazon (sites that make their name by having incredible search UX).

-Search Box Design + Placement
+Search Box Design and Placement

-Sites that produce this type of site search create a sense of familiarity for their users which can make them feel more comfortable using the search bar and navigating the site in general.
+Sites that produce this type of search UX design create a sense of familiarity for their users, which can make them feel more comfortable using the search functionality and navigating the site in general.

-Within the search box, there is placeholder text that prompts users to “search everything at Walmart online and in store.”
-This not only gives site users a clear call to action, but it’s also informative, giving the helpful information that you can use the search to find items that are available either online or in the actual store.
+Within the search box, there is placeholder text that prompts users to “search everything at Walmart online and in-store.”
+This not only gives site users a clear call to action, but it’s also informative, giving helpful information that you can use the search to find items that are available either online or in the actual store.

 Hint text leaves no question to the user about the purpose of the text field, and it can help guide and direct users in their overall search.